There are currently no products in the cart.

 When you increase the dietary essential amino acid availability after exercise, the magnitude and duration of MPS is significantly increased.
 Therefore, in essence, exercise is able to pre-condition muscle to delay the muscle full ‘set-point’.

-This is a key factor and why we always recommend to athletes that they take high quality whey protein following training or competition.
+This is a key factor and why we always recommend to athletes that they take high-quality whey protein following training or competition

-mTOR and MPS
+mTOR and Muscle Protein Synthesis

 mTOR is one of the keys that unlocks the MPS gate.